nlpsandbox/phi-annotator-example/README.md

 ## Development

-This section describes how to develop your own NLP Sandbox date annotator in Python-Flask and other programming languages-frameworks.
-This example tool is also available in Java in the GitHub repository [nlpsandbox/date-annotator-example-java].
+This section describes how to develop your own NLP Sandbox PHI annotator in Python-Flask and other programming languages-frameworks.
+This example tool is also available in Java in the GitHub repository [nlpsandbox/phi-annotator-example-java].

 ### Development requirements